Originally published: January 2019 (updated January 2022)

-That’s why it’s not a bad idea to add a little gold and/or gold stock exposure to your portfolio as a hedge while it’s cheap in my opinion.
+It’s not a bad idea to add a little gold and/or gold stock exposure to your portfolio as a diversifier while it’s cheap, in my opinion.

-This article takes a look at the role of gold stocks in a portfolio, and explains why there are four in particular I’m buying the most.
+This article takes a look at the role of gold stocks in a portfolio, and outlines two gold stocks I’m buying at the moment.

 Why Invest in Gold Stocks?

-Having gold and gold stocks as a small part of a portfolio acts as a hedge against currency weakness, inflation, and economic instability.
+More broadly, having gold and gold stocks as a small part of a portfolio acts as a diversifier against currency weakness, stagflation, and economic instability.

-As I wrote in my detailed guide to precious metals investing:
+As I wrote in my guide to precious metals investing: